Research Focus

 • Assistant Professor, Biological Sciences

 In multicellular organisms, how do multiple cell types originate from one cell and one genome?
 A critical early cell fate decision is whether to develop as germline (reproductive) or soma (non-reproductive).
 My research focuses on assessing how the highly conserved DREAM transcriptional repressor complex maintains the germ vs. soma cell fate decision during embryogenesis.
 After a flurry of cell divisions from the starting “germ cell” (i.e. united egg and sperm), somatic cells begin to exit the cell cycle as the DREAM complex suppresses the proliferative germ cell program.
-This process is commonly reverted in cancer cells (i.e. a soma-to-germline transition) and is . . .
+This process is commonly reverted in cancer cells (i.e. a soma-to-germline transition) . . .

 Michael Gretz